Skip to main content

 Pyodide (Default)

 Pyodide runs Python in the browser via WebAssembly.
-It is sandboxed and safe for multi-user environments, but comes with constraints:
+It is sandboxed and safe for multi-user environments, but comes with some constraints:

 • Limited library support — only a subset of Python packages are available.
 Libraries that rely on C extensions or system calls may not work.